jamescrutchley/game-of-life/README.md

 # Conway's Game of Life
-(In progress).

 A simple implementation of Conway's classic cellular automaton.

-Created as a React, JavaScript, and styling refresher.
+Created to refresh basic React and JS concepts.

 ---
+### To fix:
+- [ ] Grid refresh interval timer

 ### Still to implement:
+- [x] Simple layout and styling
 - [ ] Greater interactivity (user input, presets, etc)
-- [ ] Auto-play/Advance x number of generations
-- [ ] Improve cell propogation logic
-- [ ] Improve page layout/styling